-Music director, conductor, collaborative pianist, and educator Michael Sheetz is a versatile and rising professional in his field.
-A believer of the power of music to heal and build bonds of social capital and change, Michael, in the words of conductor Kent Tritle, has “that magic combination of talent, charisma, integrity and a willingness to do the hard work.”
+Conductor Michael Sheetz is a leading and versatile professional in his field.
+With a background as a collaborative pianist and more than a decade of experience as a conductor who engages audiences with dynamic repertoire, Michael believes in the power of music to heal and build bonds of social capital.
+Michael, in the words on conductor Kent Tritle, has “that magic combination of talent, charisma, integrity and a willingness to do the hard work.”

 Michael is the newly appointed Music Director of The Greenwich Village Chamber Singers.
 He is an Instructor at Hunter College of the City University of New York, where he directs the College Choir and select Chamber Singers ensembles.
 As Assistant Music Director of Musica Sacra, New York City’s longest continuously performing professional choral ensemble, Michael conducts, prepares, and accompanies in performance at Carnegie Hall, Lincoln Center, and the Cathedral of St. John the Divine.
 Through this organization Michael initiated an educational outreach program which engages at-need music programs in and around New York City.
 As Music Associate at the Church of St. Ignatius Loyola on Park Avenue, Michael performs in acclaimed Concerts at St. Ignatius music series where he directs two choruses, the Wallace Hall Choir and Orchestra and Canticum Sacrum.
 Michael is a faculty member of Classic Lyric Arts, a summer training program for emerging vocal artists in Novafeltria, Italy.